unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

 - Timer/offset configuration options
 - No keymap/nogpu options available for specific use cases
 - Improved %%VM|vm%% icon selection and editing
-- Warnings when assigning the primary %%GPU|gpu-passthrough%% as passthrough (may require `vBIOS`)
+- Warnings when assigning the primary GPU as passthrough (may require `vBIOS`)
 - Boot Unraid %%VMs|vm%% into GUI mode with the `QXL` video driver
 - Various fixes for path and icon issues in `XML` view